Feng Xiaoting

-Feng Xiaoting (冯潇霆 (Féng Xiāotíng); born 22 October 1985) is a Chinese professional footballer who currently plays for Chinese Super League club Shanghai Shenhua.
+Feng Xiaoting (冯潇霆 (Féng Xiāotíng); born 22 October 1985) is a Chinese former professional footballer who played as a centre-back.

 Club career

 Feng Xiaoting started his football career with Sichuan Guancheng in the 2003 league season where he quickly established himself as a regular.
 Despite being only 17 years old, he captained them for several games, making him the youngest club captain in professional Chinese football.
 In December 2003, Feng had a brief trial with Ligue 1 side FC Nantes but failed to join the club.
 His second season was considerably less productive after he suffered a serious injury and subsequently missed most of the 2004 league season.

 As a promising youngster with top tier experience, Feng quickly drew the attentions of top tier side Dalian Shide and transferred to them in the 2005 league season even though he was still injured and missed much of the early stages of the season.
 Nevertheless, during the latter half of the season, he started to play a vital part in Dalian's push for the league and cup double, where he saw them win both.
 The following seasons though saw Feng play a smaller role within the club and it was only once then manager Ji Mingyi left before he started to establish himself as an integral member of the squad during the 2008 season.

 Feng came close to signing with Serie A side A.C.
 Siena during the summer of 2008.
 Their sporting director Manuel Gerolin watched all of Chinese under-23 national team's matches during the 2008 Summer Olympics matches and was impressed by Feng, but problems with the player's registration delayed this possibility.
 With his contract about to end with Dalian, Feng received offers from K-League sides Chunnam Dragons, Jeju United and Daegu FC before the 2009 season.
 He eventually signed a two-year contract with Daegu FC on a free transfer.
 Feng made his debut for the club on 22 March 2009 in a 2–2 draw against Pohang Steelers.
 On 29 January 2010, Feng signed for K-League champions Jeonbuk Hyundai Motors on a free transfer.
 Feng did not have a starting role in the backline for Jeonbuk that season and was soon released by the club.